 Whole30 gave me the opportunity to pause and get my food-related issues in check.
 Slowly, my mindset of calling food “good” and “bad” changed to “this food will improve my health” to “this food won’t.”
 I got off of off the emotional roller coaster I was on with food and started mindfully making great decisions about what I put in my body.
 I’ve never had this kind of insight about my health before; I used to only focus on what I saw in the mirror, and truly never anything else.

 Living with Food Freedom

-What helped me stay compliant was how different I felt almost immediately after beginning the Whole30.
+What helped me stay compatible was how different I felt almost immediately after beginning the Whole30.
 I knew these were changes that I could find sustainable in the long run.
 Since my Whole30, I’ve returned to healthy hobbies that make me feel wonderful, like hiking, yoga, and spending quality time with loved ones.
 I received more motivation and encouragement from friends and family than I could have ever imagined!
 I look healthier than I have in a very long time, and it doesn’t go unnoticed.